jacobtomlinson/website/content/posts/2019/2019-07-05-littlest-cuda-hub.md

 In my first week working at Nvidia I have been spending some time with my previous colleagues at the Met Office to explore how the two organisations can collaborate.

-The theme for the week was to run a hackathon to explore how GPUs could be used to accelerate existing tools and workflows within the Met Office.
+We decided to run a hackathon to explore how GPUs could be used to accelerate existing tools and workflows within the Met Office.
+The attendees were 10-15 people who were seasoned Python developers but had little experience with GPUs.
+There was some awareness and curiosity about CUDA and GPU acceleration but little hands on experience.

 To begin trying things out we needed a collaborative environment with access to GPUs.
-For this the Met Office kindly provided a GPU EC2 instance on AWS and we set up RAPIDS and the [Littlest JupyterHub](https://tljh.jupyter.org/en/latest/) (tljh) to expose it to collaborators.
+Our group was familiar with Jupyter Notebooks and we felt that asking people to SSH into a server would add unnecessary complication.
+There is a project called the [Littlest JupyterHub](https://tljh.jupyter.org/en/latest/) (tljh) which not only provides a stright forward way to install and manage Jupyter Hub on a single server but also has great documentation.
+However as we wanted to add GPU support we had to deviate from the docs a little.
+This post encapsulates the additional steps we took.

 ## Setup

-Let's walk through the steps to create our GPU enabled Littlest JupyterHub.
+The Met Office folks kindly provided access to an AWS account so that we could build our own server.

 ### Infrastructure

-First we will need to build a ubuntu server with GPUs available.
-As the Met Office folks have provided access to an AWS account we will go through the excellent instructions from the [tljh docs](https://tljh.jupyter.org/en/latest/install/amazon.html) to set up on AWS with a few adjustments below.
+At this time tljh only supports ubuntu linux so first we will need to build a ubuntu server with GPUs available.
+As we had AWS access we will go through the excellent instructions from the [tljh docs](https://tljh.jupyter.org/en/latest/install/amazon.html) to set up on AWS with the following adjustments.

 - At step 6 we selected a `p3.8xlarge` instance as it comes with four Nvidia Tesla V100 GPUs.
 - At step 7 we skipped entering the user data (bootstrapping script) as we wanted to run this ourselves manually later.